 Few things highlight the entirely constructed sense of self we want the world to see than our social media profiles.
 Worse still, DATING PROFILES.

 Yeah that’s right.
 You’re gonna make a Tinder profile for your character.
 OH THE LOLS.
 Or if your character isn’t quite the hook up kind, go for Bumble.
 But you get the idea.

 What does your character think of herself?
 What does she actually want the world to see?
 What does she want to attract?
 What does she want to hide?

 Start with photos (four-ish).
 This is tricky since your protagonist isn’t a real person, but the important thing here is the pose, and you can described that using your writerly words.
 Are they staring defiantly at the camera?
 Are they sipping a glass of Malbec on the slopes of a Mediterranean vineyard while staring into the distance?
 Are they wearing a Diana Princess of Wales t-shirt that may or may not be ironic no one is quite sure?

 If you do want the visuals, there are plenty of stock image sites out there that you can browse, and you can even browse by model, so that helps for consistency.
 Also this website is CREEPY AS ALL HELL but great for finding fictional people.
 (If you’ve done our exercise where you imagine your character as a famous person ready for the film of your book, then you’re also sorted.)

 Then the bio.
 You get 500 characters.
 What is your character going to say about themselves?
 How will they present themselves to the world?

-(Show us your dating profiles on the writing forums)
+Done it yet?
+Show us your dating profiles on the writing forum!